PeterYe2003/database-take-home/solution.md

 For this to be a worthwhile effort, $\text{optimized rate} * (1+\log(1+\frac{560}{8})) > 100 * (1+\log(1+\frac{560}{9}))$, as the
 naive random path length was around 560.
 Thus, the success rate must be greater than 98.22% (otherwise we’re better off just getting 100% success rate with a median path length of 9.0).
-I was able to achieve a good accuracy by just playing around with the bound I used for when I only gave the nodes an edge to 0, and the weights on the backward edges on nodes 8+ to 0.
+I was able to achieve a good accuracy by just playing around with the bound I used for when I only gave the nodes an edge to 0, and the weights on the backward edges from nodes > 8 to the 0 node.

 I also thought about some cluster structures, but they were all worse.